 - Similarly, for the 1095-C, Part II, line 15 (Employee Share of Lowest Cost Monthly Premium for Self-Only Minimum Value Coverage), it appears that the ALE must obtain the lowest-cost self-only coverage premium amount applicable to each employee from the multiemployer plan for Form 1095-C, line 15 reporting purposes.

 - On August 6, 2015 the IRS provided new guidance.
 The new draft instructions provide additional guidance on how contributing employers would prepare the Form 1095-C for full-time employees for whom they contribute to a multiemployer plan.
 Previously, the IRS had informally stated that multiemployer plans would be required to provide information to contributing employers concerning whether each participant had become eligible/enrolled in the fund.

-- The new guidance states that for reporting offers of coverage for 2016, an employer relying on the multiemployer arrangement interim guidance should enter code 1A on line 14 for any month for which the employer enters code 2E on line 16 (indicating that the employer was required to contribute to a multiemployer plan on behalf of the employee for that month and therefore is eligible for multiemployer interim rule relief).
-For reporting for 2016, Code 1A may be entered without regard to whether the employee was eligible to enroll in coverage under the multiemployer plan.
+- The 2018 guidance states that for reporting offers of coverage for 2018, an employer relying on the multiemployer arrangement interim guidance should enter code 1H on line 14 for any month for which the employer enters code 2E on line 16 (indicating that the employer was required to contribute to a multiemployer plan on behalf of the employee for that month and therefore is eligible for multiemployer interim rule relief).
+For reporting for 2018, Code 1H may be entered without regard to whether the employee was eligible to enroll in coverage under the multiemployer plan.
 For 2016 and future years, reporting for offers of coverage made through a multiemployer plan may have different guidelines.